onlyverysmall/kitty.io/README.md

    directly.

  * Views - Every visual component of the web app is represented as a Backbone view.
-The views are responsible for listening to user events like clicks and passing interacting with an underlying model.
+The views are responsible for listening to user events (like clicks) and interacting with an underlying model.

    The Treat Dispenser button view, for instance, is backed by a TreatDispenser model.
-The view listens for when a user clicks the "Treat" button and when clicked, calls the TreatDispenser model's dispenseTreat().
+The view listens for when a user clicks the "Treat" button, and when clicked, calls the TreatDispenser model's dispenseTreat().

    The Treat Dispenser button view also listens for changes from the model.
-If the user is no longer allowed to access the TreatDispenser, the TreatDispenser emits an disabled event that causes the button view to automatically changed the HTML button to disabled.
+If the user is no longer allowed to access the TreatDispenser, the TreatDispenser emits a disabled event that causes the button view to automatically change the HTML button to disabled.

- * Templates - Backbone views are more like "view controllers".
+ * Templates - Backbone views are more like "view controllers."
 The actual HTML templates are separated as individual HTML files.

 #### AMD